-- Scholar-Mentor Matching Strategy: Describe the process for matching trainees and mentors and explain how it will facilitate best outcomes for scholars and mentors. - Scholar Mentoring and Support Strategy: Describe the needs of the scholars, that would need to be addressed for a successful research experience.
+- Mentor Training Plan: Provide a description and rationale for mentor training activities and courses you intend to implement.
+This should include general mentor training and training tailored to working with students from tobacco priority population(s). - Scholar-Mentor Matching Strategy: Describe the process for matching trainees and mentors and explain how it will facilitate best outcomes for scholars and mentors. - Scholar Mentoring and Support Strategy: Describe the needs of the scholars, that would need to be addressed for a successful research experience.
 Describe how scholars will be advised, supported and assessed throughout their SVFSI period and explain your approach to Mentoring Agreements or Compacts, Individual Development Plans and scholar mentor mediation approaches.
 If available, include templates you will use in Appendix.